pierre-vigier/Perl6-Math-Matrix/README.md

 ### rank

+Rank is the number of independent row or column vectors or also called independent dimensions (thats why this command is sometimes calles dim)

     my $r = $matrix.rank( );

-    rank is the number of independent row or column vectors or also called independent dimensions
-    (thats why this command is sometimes calles dim)

 ### kernel

+Kernel of matrix, number of dependent rows or columns (rank + kernel = dim).

     my $tr = $matrix.kernel( );
-    kernel of matrix, number of dependent rows or columns

 ### norm